Communities of Practice Guidelines For Your Business

 - Marketability – having learned tacit knowledge and improved their skills, employees who are part of CoPs are at a competitive advantage.

 CoPs have short-term value to the organization too:

 - Easy sharing of knowledge

 While the long-term value covers:

-- Innovation – continuous collaboration of CoP members leads to discovery of knowledge and ideas that could transform any organisation.
+- Innovation – a continuous collaboration of CoP members leads to the discovery of knowledge and ideas that could transform any organization.

 - Strategic capabilities – CoPs increase your company’s strategic capabilities through spontaneous brainstorming and knowledge sharing.